WordPress/gutenberg/packages/components/CONTRIBUTING.md

 Contributions to the `@wordpress/components` package should follow a set of core principles and technical requirements.

 This set of guidelines should apply especially to newly introduced components.
-It is, in fact, possible that some of the older component don't respect some of these guidelines for legacy/compat reasons.
+It is, in fact, possible that some of the older components don't respect some of these guidelines for legacy/compatibility reasons.

 ### Compatibility